keenlabs/KeenClient-PHP/README.md

 Currently the Keen IO Webservice Client only supports - and automatically defaults - to the current version (`3.0`) of the API.

+##### More details about the client

+Since the Keen client extends the [Guzzle](http://guzzlephp.org/) client, you get all the power and flexibility of that behind the scenes.
+If you need more complex logging, backoff/retry handling, or asynchronous requests, check out their [Plugins](http://guzzle3.readthedocs.io/docs.html#plugins).

 ###### Example
 ```php
 use KeenIO\Client\KeenIOClient;